Bischoff/wozmania/docs/usage.md

 ### Using the 80 Column Card

-WozMania emulates a Videoterm 80 column card from [Videx](https://videx.com/contact-us/about-videx/).
+WozMania emulates a Videoterm 80 column card in slot 3 from [Videx](https://videx.com/contact-us/about-videx/).

 You can switch to 80 column mode from the BASIC by typing `PR#3`.